Adaptive truncation of infinite sums: applications to Statistics: Introduction

-In this section a few basic concepts and results from the theory of infinite series are reviewed.
-They will be needed in the remainder of the paper as the provable guarantees for the proposed approximation schemes rely on them.
-The interested reader can find a good resource in~\cite{Rudin1964}.
-In statistical applications one is often concerned with computing expectations of measurable functions.
-The assumption that the expectation exists implies the existence of absolutely convergent series (see Definition~\ref{def:absolutely_convergent}), since the expectation needs to be unique in order to be well-defined.
+The assumption that the expectation of the desired measurable function exists implies the existence of absolutely convergent series (see Definition~\ref{def:absolutely_convergent}), since the expectation needs to be unique in order to be well-defined.

 \begin{definition}[Convergent and absolutely convergent] A series $\left(a_n\right)_{n\geq 0}$ is said to be \textbf{convergent} if, for every $\varepsilon>0$, there exist $a \in \mathbb{R}$ and $N_\varepsilon \in \mathbb{N}$ such that $|\sum_{n=0}^m a_n - a| < \varepsilon$ for every $m\geq N_\varepsilon$.
 It is said to be \textbf{absolutely convergent} if $\left(|a_n|\right)_{n\geq 0}$ converges. \end{definition} These definitions relate in that absolute convergence implies convergence, but the converse does not always hold.